marcus-crane/utf9k/content/blog/2021-04-27--dropbox-is-way-too-clingy/index.md

 Finally, I'm free.

 No company that did this sort of shit ever made me feel excited or even curious about coming back.
 To this day, I have never resubscribed to [The New York Times](https://www.nytimes.com) purely because their cancellation policy requires you to ring a human person in New York.

-Why would anyone do this?
-It's just cringey.
+Why would anyone do this sort of thing?
+It just screams disbelief in your own product.
+If you're so scared of people leaving, it makes me wonder just what kind of mess you're hiding under the rug.

 Anyway, there's only one thing I have to say to Dropbox after all this: